itsjunetime/smserver/docs/IMCore_and_ChatKit.md

 	IMChat* chat = (IMChat *)[(NSConcreteNotification *)arg1 object];
 	NSString* identifier = chat.identifier;
-	/// Do whatever you want with the identifier
+	/// Do whatever you want with the identifier; it's the `chat_identifier`
+	/// of the conversation that just sent the text
 }

 %end
 ```

-&nbsp;&nbsp;&nbsp;&nbsp; Now, in the course of writing this article, I realized that since `arg1` in the above function is of type `NSConcreteNotification`, this function is probably the selector in an `NSNotificationCenter` observer.
-I logged all the observers added when you open the MobileSMS app, and I'm fairly certain this observer was added for the name `__kIMChatReceivedNotification` but I have yet to explore that more.

 ## Setting a conversation as read
 &nbsp;&nbsp;&nbsp;&nbsp; I'm also fairly certain that I know the best way to do this; it's very straightforward (you just need the chat identifier for the conversation which you want to mark as read), so here's the code: